Good practice about working with interpreters

 - Sign the interpreter’s timesheet.
 This is a form requiring your signature once the assignment has been completed by the interpreter.
 This is to confirm the number of hours that the interpreter has interpreted.

 - You may make arrangements with the interpreter at the end of an appointment for any follow up appointments.
 This is a provisional arrangement.
-You must then complete an interpreter request form and send to the TIS.
+You must then formalise the booking with BCC TIS.

 - Be aware of any contentious or distressing issues – debrief the interpreter, allowing a few minutes to discuss how the interview went, as you would with any other colleague.
 Do not, however, expect the interpreter to offer an opinion about the client or their circumstances.

-- Complete and return the interpreting monitoring form and return this to the TIS office.
+- Complete and return the interpreting monitoring form (pdf, 85k) (opens new window) and return this to the TIS office.
 On this you should state if the interpreter arrived late, or any other points you wish to raise regarding the assignment.